Eyevinn/mp4ff/README.md

 Some useful command line tools are available in `cmd`.

 1. `mp4ff-info` prints a tree of the box hierarchy of an mp4 file with information of the boxes.
 The level of detail can be increased with the option `-l`, like `-l all:1` for all boxes or `-l trun:1,stss:1` for specific boxes.
 2. `mp4ff-pslister` extracts and displays pps and sps for AVC in an mp4 file.
 3. `mp4ff-nallister` lists NALus and picture types for video in progressive or fragmented file
+4. `mp4ff-wvttlister` lists details of wvtt (WebVTT in ISOBMFF) samples

 You can install them by going to their respective directory and run `go install .`.